 - have a spouse in a lower marginal tax bracket

-- want the flexibility to income split using the spousal RRSP at any age (subject to the attribution rules) and the ability to decide how much to split.
+- want the flexibility to split income at any age using the spousal RRSP (subject to the attribution rules) and the ability to decide how much to split.

 To take advantage of income splitting using a spousal RRSP, consider the following:

-- Determine your contribution room available from your latest notice of assessment.
+- determine your contribution room available from your latest notice of assessment

-- Contribute to a spousal RRSP so that you can claim the tax deduction and your spouse, as legal owner, can have future withdrawals taxable to them when the attribution rules no longer apply.
+- contribute to a spousal RRSP so that you can claim the tax deduction, and your spouse, as legal owner, can have future withdrawals taxable to them when the attribution rules no longer apply.